pagekit/docs/configuration.md

 # Configuration

+<p class="uk-article-lead">Theme and extension configuration from a developer's perspective.</p>

 Both `theme.php` for a theme and `extension.php` for an extension are the bootstrap files for your custom code.
 Alongside the possibility to hook into system events and insert your own custom code, the file's main content is a configuration array with the following properties.

 ## General